katzer/cordova-plugin-local-notifications/README.md

 ## Patterns

-Split the text by line breaks if the message comes from a single person and just to long to show in a single line.
+Split the text by line breaks if the message comes from a single person and just too long to show in a single line.

 ```js
 cordova.plugins.notification.local.schedule({